-The Mitral Butterfly implant offers reconstruction of the mitral valve in case of mitral valve prolapse.
-It is an innovative transvascular implant with unique adaptation capabilities that emulates conventional chordal repair.
-Delivering the implant via a catheter to the prolapsing segment of the valve, provides a minimally invasive procedure with no need for major surgery.
+The Mitral Butterfly® implant facilitates reconstruction of the mitral valve for mitral valve prolapse.
+It is an innovative transvascular implant with a unique physiological design that emulates conventional chordal repair.
+The product provides for a minimally invasive procedure with no need for major surgery.

-Mitral Butterfly consists of a nitinol-stent and PTFE (polytetrafluorethylene [polymer]) yarns, that represent artificial chordae.
-Upon deployment, the device spreads its nitinol wings above the prolapsing segment.
-The PTFE yarns replace broken chordae, prevent prolapse of the diseased parts, and guarantee a dense and functional valve.
-The PTFE filaments are extended to a hook in the ventricle mimicking a papillary muscle.
+Mitral Butterfly® consists of a nitinol-stent and PTFE yarns which act as artificial chordae.
+Upon deployment, the device spreads its nitinol wings above the prolapsing leaflet segment.
+The PTFE yarns replace broken chordae, prevent prolapse of the diseased parts and guarantee a functional valve.
+The PTFE filaments extend to a hook in the ventricle, mimicking a papillary muscle.
 The mitral annulus remains unaffected and no unintentional forces strain the myocardium.

-Currently, Mitral Butterfly is in the stage in vitro and preclinical testing.
-Proof of concept was verified using passively perfused porcine hearts with native valves and after manually cutting chordae.
-With an endoscope we visualized the implant in motion and documented its performance in normal and artificially incompetent valves.
+Currently, Mitral Butterfly® is in the preclinical testing stage.
+Proof of concept was verified using passively perfused porcine hearts with native valves and after manually cutting the chordae.